• Skip to main content

 Hand Embroideryby Create Whimsy

 I love to stitch, and I’ve found that I enjoy the experience much more when I have my favorite tools close at hand.
-I love that embroidery doesn’t require a lot of complicated equipment so I can do it almost anywhere.
+Hand embroidery doesn’t require a lot of complicated equipment so I can do it almost anywhere.
 And anything that makes our stitching better, easier and faster has to be a good thing, right?

 Here are some of my candidates for the best tools for hand embroidery (along with some great alternatives to suit your preferences) that I like to keep within reach.
 Most of them fit into a go-bag for portable projects.